mikepatel/NBA-Prime/README.md

 ## Overview
 * Building a data-driven model to find an NBA player's "prime"
 * To create the ultimate system for power ranking the NBA's greatest players (e.g. Why is player X the 27th best player of all time, and player Y the 28th?
 What separates the two?)
-* Check out the full article on [Medium](https://michaelpatel.medium.com/discovering-nba-players-primes-8bd91895757d)
+* Check out the full articles on [Medium-NBA Primes](https://michaelpatel.medium.com/discovering-nba-players-primes-8bd91895757d) and [Medium-MVP's]()
 * Sponsored by and providing model results and insights for the [Hard in the Paint NBA Podcast](https://soundcloud.com/engineers-play "Hard in the Paint NBA Podcast")
 <a href="https://soundcloud.com/engineers-play">
   <img src="https://i1.sndcdn.com/avatars-000446326572-ycrzp2-t500x500.jpg" alt="Hard in the Paint NBA Podcast Logo" width="300"/>